 The targets that immigration levels set have grown through the pandemic even as application processing continues.
 Regardless, the coronavirus with its new strains is likely to be the primary factor that influences the immigration process in Canada.
 Even so, there are several developments in the Canadian immigration process that you should watch for in 2022.

-Canada is set to get two distinct immigration levels plans in 2022.
+Canada is set to get two distinct Canada immigration level plans in 2022.
 These plans will outline the targets set by the government for new PR arrivals and the various programs under which the immigrants shall arrive.
-Un the new levels plan, Canada aims to welcome 411,000 and 421,000 new immigrants in 2022 and 2023, respectively.
+In the new levels plan, Canada aims to welcome 411,000 and 421,000 new immigrants in 2022 and 2023, respectively.
 These figures are subject to minor revisions once the government reveals its new plans.

 ALSO READ: 9 TIPS FOR NEWCOMERS TO GET JOBS IN CANADA